-If you have any questions or want to chat about the course, you can come to my office hours on Monday between 12:30 and 2:30 PM (unless otherwise noted) or email me to set up a Zoom meeting.
+If you have any questions or want to chat about the course, you can come to my office hours on Monday between 12:30 and 2:30 PM (unless otherwise noted).
 My office is in 667 Faber Hall.
-If you want to meet in person, please make sure you wear a mask at all times while you are in the political science department and in my office.
+You do not need to make an appointment for this time slot and you do not need to have specific questions, I'm happy to discuss the course more broadly.
+Office hours are a really helpful way to get feedback and questions answered so make sure you use them!
+If you want to meet but cannot make it during my office hours, send me an e-mail and we will schedule a meeting.
 You can also e-mail me with any questions or concerns - I try to respond to every e-mail within 24 hours.
-Office hours do not require an appointment so if you want to chat feel free to drop by.
-Also, you should not feel like you can only stop by if you have really specific questions: it's fine to stop by if you want to talk about the course more broadly.